Hydron-4hv/GDT_PCB/README.md

 PCB for drive circuitry and Gate Drive Transfomer, for driving IGBT half-bridge PCBAs in Tesla Coil application

 # WARNING:
 The creepage/clearance distances on this PCB between the bridge voltages (i.e. those present of the output of the GDT) and the low voltage circuitry is not large (1mm), and thus nothing connected to this PCB (including the driver controller connected via the RJ45 connectors) should be touched while mains voltage is applied.
-Unless an isolation tranformer is used, everything except mains protective earth should be treated as live.
+Unless an isolation tranformer is used to supply the bridge DC bus voltage, everything except mains protective earth should be treated as live.

 Notes:
 - To be used with the PCB from the either the "IGBT_half_bridge" or "QCW_half_bridge_PCB" repos, 2 off for full bridge setup, 4 for dual full-bridge.